 The process is automated, and therefore does not need human input.
 However, we advise the use of field data and person-to-person interviews in certain situations in ABPD.
 That is useful where enterprise IT infrastructure does not document some elements of informal business processes.

 It can be used to determine what impact automation will have on the entire business by helping the management to explore varying levels of automation.
 Some of the common sources of data used in ABPD include event logs, audits, and customer data inputs.

-Use of ABPD can help in making sure small business process automation can result in a quick ROI.
+The use of ABPD can help in making sure small business process automation can result in a quick ROI.
 Therefore, we recommend it when implementing robotic business process automation.
 Overall, the value in automation is not just in the tools, but also in how you implement and use those tools.

 BPA can help your company create custom automated systems, which can address your current and future needs.
 Moreover, it focuses on using your computing system to deliver a Business Process Automation solution.